 I’m not sure: The person who tweeted that particular comment deleted his or her account after the Tumblr appeared.
 But I did manage to track down the author of another offensive tweet:

-Zoee is also a student; she’s 16, and she lives in Singapore.
-“I was not being racist AT ALL,” she told me in an email.
+Zoee is also a student; she’s 16, and she lives in another country.* “I was not being racist AT ALL,” she told me in an email.
 “When i [sic] tweeted that, it was because I was surprised Rue was a black girl as it was said in the book that Rue reminded Katniss of Prim, who was a small blonde pale girl.”

 Zoee says she was “majorly pissed off” when she found out the creator of Hunger Games Tweets had published her tweet, which she described as tantamount to “slandering me.”
 (Zoee’s tweet appeared alongside the comment, “Why so sad?
 Is it really such a bummer that her casting stayed somewhat true to the book?”
 How this amounts to slander is unclear.)
 Zoee received a number of responses from strangers on Twitter, who “said stuffs [sic] like I was ruining humanity, I was fcking [sic] ugly and that I couldn't read.”

 Perhaps unsurprisingly, being told that she’s fucking ugly and ruining humanity didn’t make Zoee reconsider the content of her tweet.
 “Maybe I could have phrased my surprise of Rue not looking like Prim in a less offensive way even if I had no intention of being racist AT ALL,” she wrote.

 The creator of Hunger Games Tweets has not yet replied to my message; I’ll update this post if he responds.* But his Tumblr suggests that knowing the age of the people whose tweets he collected wouldn’t make him reconsider his method of singling them out.
 When he learned that one of the tweeters whose thoughts he published was only 15, he wrote,